Person Following by Autonomous Robots: A Categorical Overview: State-of-the-art Approaches

 An additional challenge for hand gesture-based communication in aerial applications is the relatively long and varying human-robot distances (Figure~\ref{fig:inter3}).
 Unlike in an underwater scenario, the person cannot come close to the robot and perform hand gestures in front of its camera.
 Consequently, the UAV might end up being too far to detect various kinds of hand gestures performed by the person~\citep{bruce2016tiny,monajjemi2016uav}.
 In such cases, it is often useful to use a reliable gesture (\textit{e.g.}, a static palm gesture, waving hands, etc.) to instruct the UAV to first come closer and then perform other hand gestures for communication~\citep{cauchard2015drone,naseer2013followme}.
-On the other hand, hand gesture-based communication is relatively less challenging in ground applications~\citep{alvarez2014gesture,marge2011comparing,nagi2011max} and sometimes used even if a voice-based communication system is available.
+On the other hand, hand gesture-based communication is relatively less challenging in ground applications~\citep{alvarez2014gesture,marge2011comparing} and sometimes used even if a voice-based communication system is available.
 Moreover, it is often more feasible than voice-based communication in crowded environments~\citep{ferrer2013robot}, and in a multi-robot setting.

-{ Smart devices and paired wearable devices are also commonly used for communicating human instructions, particularly by commercial UAVs~\citep{vasconcelos2016person,Skydio}, and interactive UGVs~\citep{faria2015probabilistic,burgard1998interactive}.
+Smart devices and paired wearable devices are also commonly used for communicating human instructions, particularly by commercial UAVs~\citep{vasconcelos2016person,Skydio}, and interactive UGVs~\citep{faria2015probabilistic,burgard1998interactive}.
 Typically the humans use a set of menu options in order to instruct the robot to perform specific tasks.
 For instance, instructions such as start/stop recording videos, move to a particular direction, stop following, make an emergency landing, etc., are practically useful for interacting with person-following UAVs.
-On the other hand, a conversational user interface is needed in person-following UGVs that serve as museum tour-guide robots, personal assistants, etc. }
+On the other hand, a conversational user interface is needed for UGVs that serve as museum tour-guide robots, or as a personal assistant.